sheeny72/RPiSandB/README.md

 Example output files:
 M6.9Quake Tonga Islandsrs2023mwwzcd20230702 102743 UTCRB59E All.png
 M6.9Quake Tonga Islandsrs2023mwwzcd20230702 102743 UTCRB59E P P P pP pP pP pP sP sP sP sP sP.png

+# QR11any.py
+This code can be run on any Raspberry Shake or Raspberry Shake and Boom on the Raspberry Shake Network.
+It reads the EHZ channel (vertical geophone) which is common to all models (except the Raspberry Boom).
+Some models may use SHZ instead of EHZ.
+This is an upgrade of Qreport10any.py.

+Output includes:
+Filtered Displacement trace,
+Filtered Velocity trace,
+Filtered acceleration trace,
+Specific Energy trace,
+Unfiltered velocity spectrogram,
+a choice of:
+Power Spectral Density plot (of filtered displacement, velocity, acceleration and jerk and optionally unfiltered velocity); or
+FFT Spectrum plot of (of filtered displacement, velocity, acceleration and/or jerk and optionally unfiltered velocity, Spherical Ray Path Plot,
+Nearside Perspective Map Plot,
+Background Noise in/at the station at the time of the event, trace maxima for filtered displacement, velocity, acceleration, specific energy and jerk, Signal to noise ratios for filtered displacement, velocity, acceleration and specific energy plots, Phase arrival times,
+Percentage vertical component of the phase arrival, Event details,
+Quake Energy,
+Phase key,
+Notes.

+The background noise limits and Specific Energy plot were developed to assist identification of weak arrivals.

+Copy and save the files "RS logo.png" and "twitter logo.png" to the same location as QR11any.

+Most plot information is entered in lines 102 to 141.
+Bandpass Filter corners are specified in lines 152 to 166.

+The program demonstrates:
+Reading station traces,
+Selecting the active epoch from inventory data, Removing instrument response,
+Trace manipulation/calculations,
+Differentiation of a Trace,
+Secondary axes,
+Plotting arrivals,
+colour coding arrival plots consistent with TAUp, calculation and plotting of FFT spectrum, automated zooming of nearside perspective map to suit quake/station separation, calculation of Rayleigh Surface Wave arrival time, Calculation of Infrasound arrival time for correlation of Infrasound for explosive events such as some volcanic eruptions;
+Figure and Axes Text.

+Files "M6.3Quake Near Cost of Chiapas, Mexico*.png" are examples of the output.